zmike/zmike.github.io/_posts/2023-08-09-mayor-of-compilertown.md

 }
 ```

-The latter form here is called "lowered" i/o.
+The latter form here is called "lowered" i/o: the derefs for explicit variables have been lowered to intrinsics corresponding to the operation being performed.